 LENB 6960 Commercial Law, Regulation, and Corporate Social Responsibility

 LOGS 6950 - Special Topics

 The MLSCM is a cohort-based program with two courses offered each semester in a lock-step sequence.

-A new cohort is accepted each fall and spring semester.
+A new cohort is accepted each fall semester.

 - Top 5 Online Masters in Supply Chain Management Degrees ~ BestColleges.com